 Hot tub designs vary widely from manufacturer to manufacturer.
 Some have multi-level seating while others have ergonomic seating.
 It’s important to consider who will be using your hot tub, their size, and their shape.
 Before making a purchase, ask your hot tub dealer to do a wet test which is where you sit in a filled-up hot tub model to test how the seats and jets feel.

 Now you know all the parts of a hot tub you should consider as you shop around.
-To start browsing available models, download our buyer’s guide.
+To start browsing available models, download our buyer’s guide, or visit us at our hot tub store.